ChanYiLin/website-longhorn/content/docs/1.7.0/snapshots-and-backups/backup-and-restore/create-a-backup.md

 **Result:** The backup is created.
 To see it, click **Backup** in the top navigation bar.

 For information on how to restore a volume from a snapshot, refer to [this page.](../restore-from-a-backup)

+## Full Backup

+By default, Longhorn performs delta backup on the snapshot, meaning it only backs up data that has been newly updated since the last backup.
+This approach enhances time efficiency and conserves network throughput.
+However, in the event of a corrupted data block in the backupstore, Longhorn does not replace it with a healthy one during subsequent backup operations.

+Starting with v1.7.0, Longhorn allows users to perform full backup to upload all the data blocks of the volume.
+Longhorn overrides data block on the backup store if it already exists.

+To create a backup,

+1. Navigate to the **Volume** menu.
+2. Select the volume you wish to back up.
+3. Click **Create Backup.**
+4. Add any appropriate labels.
+5. Check the "Full Backup".
+6. Click OK.

+## Uploaded Data Size

+To allow users to collect the data transfer usage of each backup, longhorn records the infomation in two metrics in the CR status.

+### Newly Uploaded Data Size
+`status.newlyUploadDataSize` records the size of data that has been newly uploaded to the backupstore during this backup process.
+In other words, it tracks the size of data blocks that did not previously exist in the backupstore and have been uploaded for the first time in the current backup operation.

+### Re-Uploaded Data Size
+`status.reUploadDataSize` records the size of data that already exists in the backupstore and is being overwritten during this full backup.
+In other words, it tracks the size of data blocks that were previously stored in the backupstore and are now being overwritten as part of the current full backup operation.